Changes to the licence conditions and codes of practice on age and identity verification for remote gambling

 - if a customer can access free-to-play games before depositing any of their own money into their account, then the licensee must complete age verification pre-deposit and before the customer can access free play games

-- similarly, if a customer can register and gamble for a prize using free bonus funds provided by the licensee without having to first deposit cash funds, then the licensee will need to complete verification earlier than the point of deposit (i.e. at the point of account registration or the point where the free bonus can be used by the customer).
+- similarly, if a customer can register and gamble for a prize using free bonus funds provided by the licensee without having to first deposit cash funds, then the licensee will need to complete verification earlier than the point of deposit (that is, at the point of account registration or the point where the free bonus can be used by the customer).

 It is important that the risks of underage gambling are minimised, and we therefore do not think it is appropriate for the current 72-hour rule to be reduced to either a 24-hour or 48-hour time period.
 Only verification before the point of deposit would have any impact on reducing the risks of children being exposed to online gambling.